eosplace/awesome-eos/README.md

 #### Accounts
 - [Multisig](https://steemit.com/eos/@genereos/eos-multisig-tutorial) :zap: - Multisig account explanation and usage
 - [Smart Contracts]( https://github.com/EOSIO/eos/wiki/Tutorial-Getting-Started-With-Contractsl) - Setup a local blockchain that can be used to experiment with smart contracts.

+## Wallets
+- [Scatter](http://scatter-eos.com/) :zap: - Scatter is a Decentralized-Application Bridge for the EOS Blockchain.

 [Home](#awesome-eos)